dexas-project/dexas-plugin-zencart/README.md

 # Installation

-1. Copy these files into your osCommerce root directory
+1. Copy these files into your zencart root directory<br />
-2. Copy Bitshares Checkout (https://github.com/sidhujag/bitsharescheckout) files into your osCommerce root directory, overwrite any existing files.
+2. Copy Bitshares Checkout (https://github.com/sidhujag/bitsharescheckout) files into your zencart root directory, overwrite any existing files.<br />

 # Configuration

-1. In your osCommerce admin panel under Modules > Payment, install the Bitshares module
+1. In your admin panel under Modules > Payment, install the Bitshares module<br />
-2. Fill out all of the configuration information:
+2. Fill out all of the configuration information:<br />
-	- Verify that the module is enabled.
+	- Verify that the module is enabled.<br />
-	- Choose a status for unpaid and paid orders (or leave the default values as defined).
+	- Choose a status for unpaid and paid orders (or leave the default values as defined).<br />
 	- Choose a sort order for displaying this payment option to visitors.
-      Lowest is displayed first.
+      Lowest is displayed first.<br />
-3. Fill out config.php with appropriate information and configure Bitshares Checkout
+3. Fill out config.php with appropriate information and configure Bitshares Checkout<br />
-    - See the readme at https://github.com/sidhujag/bitsharescheckout
+    - See the readme at https://github.com/sidhujag/bitsharescheckout<br />

 # Usage